juriad/advent2023/README.md

 - Goby - Does not have documentation (404)
 - Smalltalk - Could start GUI but could not do anything; poor documentation maybe
 - Scratch, Snap! - Cannot be run from a command line
-- Oz, Mozart - incompatible with Boost 1.7
 - FoxPro - not for Linux
 - ActionScript - Cannot be downloaded
 - Pure - requires different version of LLVM which fails to compile